The Lending and Secured Finance Review: Norway

 'LMA-style' intercreditor agreements are customarily seen where the structure is more akin to a financing of the whole group as such and not limited to specific assets.
 The concept of a security agent holding common security positions on behalf of different creditor classes is recognised under Norwegian law.
-The most typical structure is probably the 'super senior' revolving credit facility granted by bank lenders to support a borrower with working capital facilities and secured in the same assets as a bond tranche having security on the same priority in the same assets, but where the revolving facility takes priority in coverage from enforcement proceeds from realising the security.
-However, typical LMA-style intercreditor agreements will contain provisions that have not been tested under Norwegian courts and may be difficult to enforce in a bankruptcy situation of the relevant obligor as the bankruptcy estate will, as the main rule, have the possibility of electing whether to step into the position of unfulfilled contractual obligations in a contract of a mutually burdening nature.
-The obligation included in LMA-style intercreditor agreements to release intra-group claims in the event of a default will, for example, probably not be binding upon the bankruptcy estate unless there is a valid security interest in the intra-group claim (and if there is, as a main rule under Norwegian law, a prohibition to pre-agree sale or transfer procedures for such security positions).
+The most typical intercreditor structure is probably the 'super senior' revolving credit facility granted by bank lenders to support a borrower with working capital facilities and secured on the same assets as a bond tranche having security on the same priority in the same assets, but where the revolving facility takes priority in coverage from enforcement proceeds from realising the security.
+However, typical LMA-style intercreditor agreements will contain provisions that have not been tested under Norwegian law and may be difficult to enforce in a bankruptcy situation of the relevant obligor as the bankruptcy estate will, as a general rule, be entitled to decide whether or not to step into the position of unfulfilled contractual obligations in a contract of a mutually burdening nature.
+The obligation included in LMA-style intercreditor agreements to release intra-group claims in the event of a default will, for example, probably not be binding upon the bankruptcy estate unless there is a valid security interest over the intra-group claim (and if there is, as a main rule under Norwegian law, a prohibition to pre-agree sale or transfer procedures for such security positions).
 Regardless of the above, these intercreditor provisions are often entered into, and legal opinions will contain relevant carve-outs for these kinds of provisions in a bankruptcy (see Section V).

 Legal reservations and opinions practice

-The granting of legal opinions under Norwegian law typically follows the European practice where legal counsel to the lenders grant a legal opinion both in respect of the corporate capacity of the borrower (and guarantors) incorporated in Norway, and the legal validity of the Norwegian law documents.
-The opinions are, therefore, typically granted under the assumption that all factual matters and all signatures contained in the documents (including on corporate resolutions and powers of attorney) are genuine and correct.
-Delivery of a certificate from a director of the borrower confirming the same is commonly requested to minimise the risk of error.
+The granting of legal opinions under Norwegian law typically follows the European practice where legal counsel to the lenders issues a legal opinion both in respect of the corporate capacity of the borrower (and guarantors) incorporated in Norway, and the legal validity of the Norwegian law documents.
+The opinions are, therefore, typically given under the assumption that all factual matters and all signatures contained in the documents (including on corporate resolutions and powers of attorney) are genuine and correct.
+Delivery of a certificate from a director of each opinion obligor confirming the same is commonly requested to minimise the risk of error.